weaveworks/weave-gitops-private/docs/adrs/0026-weave-gitops-runtime-ui.md

 ## Context

-Requested from CX to extend flux runtime UI for weave gitops enterprise to include also controllers ecosystem under
+Requested from CX to extend Flux Runtime UI for Weave GitOps Enterprise to include also controllers ecosystem under

 https://github.com/weaveworks/weave-gitops-interlock/issues/265